 My RAF career ended when I resigned after completing Officer Training at RAFC Cranwell and just prior to jet conversion.
 I was warned that I might owe the MoD up to £750,000 (1970’s prices) but in the end the bill came to £1,500 payable over 5 years interest free.
 Not a bad deal.
 I had just fallen out of love with the institutional life and didn’t want any future wife to be a “dependent” – which is how the forces saw them.

 I am married to Fran and we work together on UK Theatre Web where she does the UK-wide listings; a phenomenal feat.
-I have two step-daughters, a step-granddaughter and two step-grandsons as well as two Tonkinese cats and too much to do in my spare time!
+I have two step-daughters, a step-granddaughter and two step-grandsons as well as four Tonkinese cats and too much to do in my spare time!

 Since leaving University I have lived in Stoke Newington, Wood Green, Kidlington, Carterton, Witney, Fernham and Weston-super-Mare.